What is your shipping policy?

 Next time you’re looking for a healthy boost of energy, try this: apart from staying mindful of how many hours your body is feeling energized, consider these things as well:

 • How much sugar does your energy shot contain?

 • Are there any items on the ingredients list that seem unfamiliar to you?

 • Does the shot contain preservatives?

-• What in the shot offers lasting nutritional support?—such as fruits, vegetables & vitamins.
+• What in the product offers lasting nutritional support?
+Ingredients, such as fruits, vegetables and vitamins.

-• Where does the caffeine come from?—A plant or a processing facility?
+• Where does the caffeine come from?
+A caffeine producing plant or is it synthesized?

-• Where are water & sugar on the ingredients list?
+• Where are water and sugar on the ingredients list?

 Taking a second look at energy products by asking these questions will help you choose an option that supports your whole body, and maybe even the health of the planet too.
 To learn more about what goes into the Hawaiian Ola Noni Energy shot, visit our Product Page; you can also learn about the Hawaiian Ola mission to expand the demand for GMO-Free agriculture in Hawaii on our Mission Page.

-Hawaiian Ola wants to hear about your questions!
+Hawaiian Ola wants to hear more of your questions!